Use this method, these 8 easy to implement techniques that are guaranteed and proven to work to stop a dog whining at night.

-So, once the dog is happy to go into the crate on its own, it’s time to increase the amount of time it spends there, as well as the distance between the crate and its owner.
+So, once the dog is happy to go into the crate on its own, it’s time to increase the amount of time it spends there and the distance between the box and its owner.

-Add a few minutes more to the crate time each day, and every time, try to move a bit further away from the dog.
+Add a few more minutes to the crate time each day, and try to move a bit further away from the dog.
 Don’t leave the room just yet — you don’t want to startle the dog.

 Step #4: Repeat the steps as much as possible